brad28b/meshtastic-cli-chat/README.md

 # Configuration
 * Decide if you will be connecting to your node via TCP or Serial.
 If using TCP, edit <b>'meshchat_tcp.py'</b>, and configure both your Nodes IP address, and the channel index you want to operate on (normally 0).
 If using Serial, edit <b>'meshchat_serial.py'</b>, and configure both your serial port address for your node (usually either /dev/ttyUSB0 or /dev/ttyACM0), and the channel index you want to operate on (normally 0).
+If using Windows, set your serial port like this: "COM4".
+You can find the COM# in Device Manager.

 # Usage
 * If using Serial: python meshchat_serial.py